The Bull And Bear Case For BlackBerry And IBM | Benzinga

 The BlackBerry Chart: BlackBerry’s rise in January pushed the stock to a level it hadn’t traded at since September 2011.
 The stock plummeted over the following four trading sessions and it has since settled into a slow grinding downtrend with daily lower highs and lowers lows.

-Blackberry’s stock is trading below both the eight-day and 21-day exponential moving averages (EMAs), which is bearish, but it has been testing a descending trendline that has been holding it down since Feb.
+BlackBerry’s stock is trading below both the eight-day and 21-day exponential moving averages (EMAs), which is bearish, but it has been testing a descending trendline that has been holding it down since Feb.
 8. If it can break above the descending trendline, the stock could see a bullish push to the upside.

 Bulls want to see BlackBerry’s stock jump over the descending trendline, which would cause the eight-day EMA to cross above the 21-day EMA.
 BlackBerry could then see a push to its next resistant level at $10.68.
 If Blackberry’s stock can climb over that resistance level, then there isn’t much resistance left until the $12 mark.